WildCard-TheBoard/Pan-TheBoard/Manual/BoardCtrl-Scenario.md

 Go back to the board.
 And, click the button 'Edit Information' at the bottom of left panel.<br>
 <img src="img/Scenario 5.png"  width="60%" alt="Scenario 5"/>

 Put and/or revise the information in the box.
 When finished, click 'Update' and 'Save'.

 Be careful!
-Do not check the boc 'Lock the information ?' until the information is finalized.
+Do not check the box 'Lock the information ?' until the information is finalized.
 Or, the information can not be editable.